Trullelmao/TheRealWaveDictionary/README.md

 Sending a screenshot of b, e and r combined is a thing that started occuring while Berserk was being watched.
 It has no meaning yet became a tradition.

+[pindis] - act
+When something is of pinnable quality in the dms one can send a message containing "pindis + reason for pindis" to save the moment and make it easier to find later on in the future.
+It's mainly used as a result of the pin limit on Discord.